Am0ralz/Technical-Interview-Questions/README.md

 # Technical-Interview-Questions
-Technical Interview Questions from mutiple resources all in one location
+Technical Interview Questions from multiple resources all in one location.
+Questions located in each directory.